-The prohibition relating to these types of financial transactions and investments is to be considered extended and applicable also to the Company personnel if assignee of shares or instruments connected to them of the Parent Company deriving from Incentive Systems to which it was or is the recipient (e.g. personnel coming from by the Parent Company and transferred to the Company with deferred shares in outstanding shares).
+The prohibition relating to these types of financial transactions and investments is to be considered extended and applicable also to the Company personnel if assignee of shares or instruments connected to them of Intesa Sanpaolo deriving from Incentive Systems to which it was or is the recipient (e.g. personnel coming from by Intesa Sanpaolo and transferred to the Company with deferred shares in outstanding shares).